foreverfl/vscode/docs/nodejs/nodejs-tutorial.md

 }
 ```

 Save the new file and make sure **Launch Program** is selected in the configuration dropdown at the top of the **Run and Debug** view.
 Open `app.js` and set a breakpoint near the top of the file where the Express app object is created by clicking in the gutter to the left of the line number.
-Press `kb(workbench.action.debug.start)` to start debugging the application.
+Press `F5` to start debugging the application.
 VS Code will start the server in a new terminal and hit the breakpoint we set.
 From there you can inspect variables, create watches, and step through your code.

 ![Debug session](images/nodejs/debugsession.png)